 Zucchini is very low in calories.
 One cup of zucchini has only 20 calories.
 This low-calorie nutritionally dense food is perfect for weight loss.

-2. Zucchini can help fight off cancer.
+2. Zucchini could help fight cancer.

 Zucchinis, especially golden skin varieties, are rich in flavonoid antioxidants, such as carotenes, lutein, and zeaxanthin.
 These compounds help eliminate harmful oxygen-derived free radicals and reactive oxygen species that play a role in making natural cells turn into cancer cells.